 Gas delivery is another reason why the burner is not lighting.
 The burner switch must be rotated counterclockwise and held in place for a few minutes.
 Not giving the tank enough time for the gas to travel up the pipe will make the burner fail to light.

 The burner of a heater tends to collect dust and insects.
 The burner should be regularly cleaned and holes should be clear of debris.
-Another cause for lighting mishaps is clogged burners.
+Another cause of lighting mishaps is clogged burners.